levipereira/deepstream-yolo-e2e/README.md

 We support DeepStream versions 6.2, 6.3, 6.4, and 7.0 for dGPU/X86 and Jetson platforms.
 Currently, Jetson does not yet support Instance Segmentation models due to the deployment of the EfficientNMSX plugin, but we plan to release support for this soon.

-Additionally, this repository supports segmentation and detection models from the YOLO series, including YOLOv10, YOLOv9, YOLOv8, and YOLOv7.
+This repository supports segmentation and detection models from the YOLO series - YOLOv10, YOLOv9, YOLOv8, and YOLOv7.

 All YOLO series models are implemented with End2End Deep Learning, incorporating three key features: